twig-energy/stronk/README.md

 === An easy to customize, strong type library with built in support for unit-like behavior ===

+#### What:
+- Easy support for stron{g|k} typing, with plenty of built-in skills to add functionality to your own types.
+- Automatically combine types with physics-like unit behavior: `10 [Meter] / 2 [Second] = 5 [Meter / Second]`.

+#### Why:
+- Strong types allow you to catch argument ordering mismatches.
+- Unit-like behavior allows you to use the type system to verify the correctness of your implementations.
+- Catch refactoring bugs at compile time by limiting access to the underlying values.

+#### How:
 ```cpp :file=./examples/firstname_lastname_example.cpp
 #include <iostream>
 #include <string>